Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

-A bright colored green herb, parsley is the spice that is used in many recipes.
+A bright-colored green herb, parsley is the spice that is used in many recipes.
 The leaves of this herb give many European, American, and Middle Eastern dishes a nice mild flavor.
-Used in many stews and soups, not only are you getting a delicious meal, you are also reaping in many health benefits by eating parsley.
+Used in many stews and soups, not only are you getting a delicious meal, but you are also reaping many health benefits by eating parsley.

 White Peony to Yarrow

 Native to China and Southern Europe, white peony contains many healing properties and can be used as a blood tonic.
 A tonic plays a role in toning the system and making the body stronger allowing it to handle stress more effectively.
 White peony contains anti-spasmodic properties which help relieve menstrual cramps and other stomach disorders.

 Avoid white peony if you are pregnant or nursing.
 Also, avoid white peony if you are on blood thinners or have a bleeding disorder.
 Stop using it at least two weeks before any type of surgery

 Peppermint contains many properties and is one of the most often used herbs when it comes to gas.
 It is effective in relieving:

 In addition to the above, this herb also plays a role in stabilizing mood swings.
 For a healing cup of tea add a teaspoon of peppermint to a cup and pour boiling water over the herb.
 Allow the tea to steep for at least ten minutes before drinking.
 Since peppermint is safe, you can drink this tea as much as you want.
 For mental well-being put three drops of essential oil into a bowl of hot water.
 Bend over the bowl and inhale.
 Note: Peppermint essential oil is meant for external uses only.
 Drinking this oil can be harmful and even fatal.